 - Incapacity planning to ensure that your chosen agent can make decisions for you in the event that you lose the capacity to manage your own affairs.

-The fact is that marriage has still not corrected all the many obstacles that the LGBT community can face where matters of inheritance, incapacity planning, child care, and other important issues are concerned.
-Comprehensive LGBT estate planning remains the best way to ensure that you and your loved ones have the protections you need.
+The fact is that marriage has still not corrected all the many obstacles that the LGBTQ community can face where matters of inheritance, incapacity planning, child care, and other important issues are concerned.
+Comprehensive LGBTQ estate planning remains the best way to ensure that you and your loved ones have the protections you need.

-How Can a California LGBT Estate Planning Attorney Help Me?
+How Can a California LGBTQ Estate Planning Attorney Help Me?

-The Law Office of Roy W. Litherland is committed to ensuring that LGBT families in the area receive the focus and attention they need to ensure that their estate planning needs and right are properly addressed.
-Whether it’s an incapacity plan, provisions for a dependent child, trusts to deal with estate tax concerns and other asset protection needs, or a Last Will and Testament to express their last wishes, our LGBT estate planning attorneys can help you to achieve your planning goals.
-To schedule your free consultation, contact us here or call (408) 356-9200 in Campbell or (831) 476-2400 in Aptos.
+The Litherland, Kennedy & Associates, APC, Attorneys at Law is committed to ensuring that LGBTQ families in the area receive the focus and attention they need to ensure that their estate planning needs and right are properly addressed.
+Whether it’s an incapacity plan, provisions for a dependent child, trusts to deal with estate tax concerns and other asset protection needs, or a Last Will and Testament to express their last wishes, our LGBTQ estate planning attorneys can help you to achieve your planning goals.
+To schedule your free consultation, contact us here or call (408) 356-9200 in Campbell.